petecarapetyan/wysinati/site/fugiat-excepteur/commodo/index.md

 layout: layout-sidebar
 title: index
 eleventyNavigation:
-  key: index
+  key: commodo
-  title: index
+  title: Commodo
-  parent: commodo
+  parent: fugiat-excepteur
   # order: 42
 # FIXME - Values shown above are currently derived from the file path only, except order which is also commented out because it is optional.
 Correct as desired and delete comment(s).
 ---